pysmo.functions

 Create a new instance of a Mini class from a matching other one.

-This function is creates a clone of an exising class by
+This function creates a clone of an existing class by

 copying the attributes defined in mini_cls from the source